 I use Carbonite, but there are other offsite backup services out there.
 Carbonite costs me a little over $50 per year, and it’s money well spent.
-It runs in the background and automatically backs up my files.
+It runs in the background and it automatically backs up my files.
 I never have to stop and do a backup.
 On those rare occasions when I’ve had to use it, I found it very easy.
 The first time was to recover missing a Word file.
 I got all but the last two paragraphs back.
 More recently, I had to recover an InDesign file that mysteriously vanished.
 Carbonite downloaded it completely intact.

 Stuff happens, and it can happen to you.
 Carbonite has saved my rear-end, not once, but twice.
 I’m now a customer for life.

 As I recall, Star Trek conventions got started so the fans, or Trekkies, as they were called at the time, could share their fan stories.
 However, it was a different time.
 Fanfiction authors wrote with pen and paper and kept their stories in their notebooks.
 Self publishing didn’t exist.
 There was no Internet, no blogs, no Kindle.
 I know.
 It’s hard to imagine.

 I write my own unique stories with my own characters.
 However, if I were to include a character someone else created, for whatever reason, I would get their permission first.
 It’s only common courtesy.
 It would also be an opportunity to reach out and connect with another author.
 Most importantly, it would save me the worry of getting a nasty letter from someone’s attorney.

 Once upon a time, my friends and I were soap opera junkies.
 We loved our soaps.
 I taped my favorite soap everyday for years.
 How times have changed.
 I don’t watch soaps anymore, and neither do any of my friends.
 We stopped watching them years ago.
 I don’t think it’s our age.
-Both of my grandmothers watched their favorite soaps when they were well into their eighties.
+My grandmothers were watching their favorite soaps when they were well into their eighties.
 I think it has to do with the fact that today’s soap operas are so poorly written.